Gronis/scprime-price-watcher/README.md

 Currently, it will set the price to the goal price.
 This can be adjusted by using the `PRICE_CONSTANT` variable.

+- The price will be capped to "Ceiling" price (on https://scpri.me) automatically.
+- The price is updated every 24 hours.

 ### Price adjustment examples:
-- `PRICE_CONSTANT=0.0` will use the goal price.
+- `PRICE_CONSTANT=1.0` will use the goal price.
-- `PRICE_CONSTANT=1.0` will use the max price (don't do this lol).
+- `PRICE_CONSTANT=1.1` will add 10% to goal price.
-- `PRICE_CONSTANT=0.5` will use the middle between max and goal price.
+- `PRICE_CONSTANT=0.95` will use goal price with 5% rebate
-- `PRICE_CONSTANT=-1.0` will use goal price with rebate `= max - goal` as price Default is 0.0 which is the goal price.
-Adjust for your situation.
-Typically you would offer a lower price (maybe `PRICE_CONSTANT=-0.2`) if you have alot of space and really want to get contracts.
-If you are running low on storage, maybe you want to increase prices so then you could use `PRICE_CONSTANT=-0.5` to get the price just between the max and goal price.
-It's up to you.

 # Run daemon:
 ```bash